-Melfi’s setting on the rich, alluvial plane of the Ofanto river has attracted civilizations searching for the perfect building site since prehistoric times.
+Melfi’s setting on the rich, alluvial plain of the Ofanto river has attracted civilizations searching for the perfect building site since prehistoric times.
 The historic city sits on a wide, hilly strip of land between the Vulture massif, Murge massif and the Lucan Appennines.

-By the middle ages the town had become the capital of Norman Italy.
+By the Middle Ages the town had become the capital of Norman Italy.
 Today the 11th century, ten tower Norman castle dominates Melfi from its high point—and the city is girded by over 4 kilometers of Norman walls.

 Inside the castle is the town’s Archaeology museum.
-If a civilization’s wealth and well being are reflected in its burial goods, the artifacts found in the area’s tombs indicate a very sophisticated population that had enough free time to do some fantastic art.
+If a civilization’s wealth and well-being are reflected in its burial goods, the artifacts found in the area’s tombs indicate a very sophisticated population that had enough free time to do some fantastic art.
 Imagine dusting this piece of pottery with your fine archaeological brush:

 The museum is home to many fascinating pieces, including the enormous and monumental ‘Sarcofago di Rapolla’ (Rapolla Sarcophagus) crafted by an artisan from Asia Minor.

 The Duomo was built in the 11th century but was redone in the baroque style after the 1694 Irpinia–Basilicata earthquake, with exception of the original Norman bell tower, which survived.